How to order a drink in multilingual Europe.

 Corinna Tammenmaa (Finland), language law advisor at the Finnish Ministry of Justice;

 François Grin (Switzerland), professor in economics at the Faculty of Translation and Interpreting at the University of Geneva.

 This conversation will be an occasion for multiple European perspectives to raise, and for the public’s reaction to inspire future policy making and practices.
 No need for registration!
-All you need is to click here and the livestream will start at 19:30 with an introduction by Daria Bouwman, President of EUNIC Netherlands.
+The introduction will be given by Daria Bouwman, former President of EUNIC Netherlands.
 A Q&A session at 20:40 will follow the panel discussion.

 This programme has been organised and financed by EUNIC Netherlands and the Directorate-General for Translation of the European Commission.